CIDS-484-Spring-2024/LabCraft/README.md

  -Added a Ursina test program that lets you edit code and test it while the file is running

  -Started integrating this into LabCraft, this is barebones currently is terrible.
 But so is the rest of this projects.

+ -It's in LabCraft now!
+If you have the apple sim force vector sim or Solar Sytem Sim in your inventory and the cursor is over it, you can press O and modify the code. (note this will save to the actually file, so if you mess it up, you mess it up)